 Always a man seeking self-improvement, Samual Colt befriended Sam Morse, the inventor of the telegraph.
 Sam Morse convinced Colt that he needed to pay for good press to promote his invention.
 So Sam went to the Texas Rangers and got a testimonial from Samual Walker, the famous Texas Ranger.
 With Walker’s help, Colt redesigned his revolver and created the iconic “Walker 44,” the largest and most powerful black powder repeating handgun ever made.
 It was very well received, but as orders came in to put it into production, Sam didn’t have a factory to produce them.
 Without a production facility, Sam contracted Eli Whitney, who invented the cotton gin, to build his revolver.

 With the success of the initial run, he was able to attract new investors and eventually went on to build his own production facility.
 He also continued to woo politicians and the media for the rest of his life as he focused on making the perfect gun.
 Over time, production improvements at his plant lowered the cost of his guns, making them affordable for the average American.
 This improvement occurred just as the Great Westward Expansion was taking place after the Civil War.

 Sam Colt was not only a great marketer; he was also a man who never gave up on his idea even in the face of adversity.
 He ultimately achieved great economies of scale when the market timing was right.
 Sometimes the market needs to come to you as was the case with Sam Colt’s revolver changed the nature of war and tamed the Wild West.

-What lessons from Sam Colt can you apply to your business?
+What lessons from Samuel Colt can you apply to your business?